 - Used if any of the controls are covered by bylaws.

 - Passed by the Traffic Control Committee (TCC).

-- Used if none of the controls are covered by bylaws.
+- Used if none of the controls is covered by bylaws.

 - Approved by the Traffic Operations Manager.

-The resolution or approval report contains recommendations to be passed by the TCC or delegated officer and covers the restrictions, controls and physical devices to be installed on the AT roading system.
+The report sets out the formal recommendations (linked to a plan) to be decided on by the TCC or Traffic Operations Manager for the restrictions, controls, and physical devices to be installed on the AT roading system.

-The guidebook will help you plan and prepare reports for traffic and parking changes and guide you through the resolution and approval processes.
+The guidebook will help you plan and prepare reports for traffic and parking changes and guide you through the TCC resolution and Traffic Operations Manager approval processes.

-The recommendations from the guidebook are provided in a format suitable for copying and pasting directly into your resolution reports.
+The wording for the formal recommendations from the guidebook is also provided in the link below in a format suitable for copying and pasting directly into your reports.